 Text: Mikko Ojanen, Tanja Lindholm & Liisa Siipilehto

-Research data management (RDM) has gradually been identified as a set of tasks separate from a scientific conduct of a research project.
-RDM is mechanical, managerial and technical handling of research data, whereas the core content of a research project involves methodological or analytical processing of data.
+Over time, RDM has been identified as a set of tasks that are separate from the scientific processes of a research project.
+RDM is the mechanical, managerial, and technical handling of research data, whereas the core content of a research project involves methodological or analytical data processing.

-Tasks related to RDM are not exactly new, however, they have not previously been considered as significant separate processes.
-Researchers typically have a good command of research lifecycle tasks and their management is well covered in higher education.
-Processes related to a RDM life cycle have remained more or less hidden.
-Yet the RDM tasks are the oil that keeps the wheels of research life cycle running (see Figure 1).
+The tasks related to RDM are not entirely new; however, previously they have not been viewed as significant separate processes.
+Researchers typically have a good command of research life cycle tasks and their management is well covered in higher education.
+The processes related to an RDM life cycle have remained more or less hidden, yet the RDM tasks are the oil that keeps the wheels of the research life cycle running (see Figure 1).

-RDM is about taking proper care of data and it involves all aspects of data management life cycle from planning data management to archiving data.
-Pay a special attention that the planning of research data management (DMP) is an integral part of ever evolving RDM.
-Therefore the changes in RDM processes have an effect on a project DMP, which should frequently be updated.
+RDM is about taking proper care of data and it involves all aspects of the data management life cycle: from planning data management to archiving data.
+It is of particular significance that data management planning (DMP) is an integral part of ever evolving RDM.
+Therefore, the changes in the RDM processes have an effect on a project’s data management plan, which should be updated frequently.

-RDM skills are basic researcher skills, which are required from everyone handling research data in a project.
-Gradually, along with the rising acknowledgement of RDM as a separate process, the need for new expertise and even a new profession has emerged.
-Learning the RDM skills and integrating them in a project workflow is a slow process – at first.
-However, once the skills are routinized and the tools are adopted, RDM becomes tacit knowledge, researcher’s every day know-how, which can be applied from one project to another.
+RDM skills are fundamental research skills and are required by everyone handling a project’s research data.
+Alongside the growing acknowledgement of RDM as a separate process, the need for new expertise – and even a new profession – has gradually emerged.
+Learning RDM skills and integrating them into a project workflow is often a slow process – at first.
+However, once the skills become routine and the tools are adopted, RDM becomes tacit knowledge – a researcher’s every day know-how – that can be applied across multiple projects.

-Learning the RDM skills and integrating them in a project workflow is a slow process – at first.
-However, once the skills are routinized and the tools are adopted, RDM becomes tacit knowledge, researcher’s every day know-how, which can be applied from one project to another.
+Learning RDM skills and integrating them into a project workflow is often a slow process – at first.
+However, once the skills become routine and the tools are adopted, RDM becomes tacit knowledge – a researcher’s every day know-how – that can be applied across multiple projects.

 A researcher can save significant resources (both time and money) by paying attention to the RDM components and learning how to avoid RDM hiccups.
 This will also ensure that the project is conducted effectively.
-Mastering the RDM life cycle and its components help to keep the research life cycle running smoothly.
+Mastering the RDM life cycle and its components will help keep the research life cycle running smoothly.
 A research project can be severely hindered or even halted when the components in the RDM life cycle are interrupted.

-In the next part of this article series, we will take a closer look at the different components of RDM.
+We will take a closer look at the different components of RDM in the next part of this article series.